-Michaela Zannou is the creator ofCouples Therapy, a dramedy series (think Sex and the City or Fleabag), with Michaela herself in the starring role of the therapist who has the challenge of guiding a wide range of couples through the troubles in their relationships.
+Michaela Zannou is the creator ofCouples Therapy (2020), a dramedy series (think Sex and the City (1998 – 2004 or Fleabag (2016 – 2019)), with Michaela herself in the starring role of the therapist who has the challenge of guiding a wide range of couples through the troubles in their relationships.

-Michaela is from Greece originally but moved to New York to pursue her on-camera acting and filmmaking career.
+Originally from Greece, Michaela Zannou moved to New York to pursue her on-camera acting and filmmaking career.
 It certainly looks like the move is now paying off.
 If the pilot episode of Couples Therapy is anything to go by, we’re in for a treat when the series is launched.
-It’s sharp, with witty dialogue and a flawed but attractive protagonist who appears to be as troubled as her patients.
+It’s sharp, with witty dialogue and a flawed protagonist who appears to be as troubled as her patients.

 Here’s our chat with this talented writer and actor who is clearly going places in the film, television and streaming space.
 You can see the full trailer at the bottom of this interview…